Nagpur: Administration

 Nagpur was the capital of Central Provinces and Berar for 100 years.
 After the State Reorganisation in 1956, Nagpur and Vidarbha region become part of the new Maharashtra State.
 With this Nagpur lost the capital status and hence a pact was signed between leaders, the Nagpur Pact.
-According to the pact, one session of state legislature and the state legislative council takes place in Vidhan Bhavan, Nagpur.Usually the winter session takes place in the city exception being in 1966, 1971 and 2018 when the monsoon session took place in the city.
+According to the pact, one session of state legislature and the state legislative council takes place in Vidhan Bhavan, Nagpur.
+Usually the winter session takes place in the city exception being in 1966, 1971 and 2018 when the monsoon session took place in the city.
 Nagpur has a district court and its own bench of the Bombay High Court which was established on 9 January 1936.
 The city consists of six Vidhan Sabha constituencies namely Nagpur West, Nagpur South, Nagpur South West, Nagpur East, Nagpur North and Nagpur Central.
 These constituencies are part of the Nagpur Lok Sabha constituency.

 Local government

 The Municipal Council for Nagpur was established in 1864.
 At that time, the area under the jurisdiction of the Nagpur Municipal Council was 15.5 km2 and the population was 82,000.
 The duties entrusted to the Nagpur Municipal Council were to maintain cleanliness and arrange for street lights and water supply with government assistance.
 The Municipal Corporation came into existence in March 1951.
 Nagpur is administered by the Nagpur Municipal Corporation (NMC), which is a democratically elected civic governing body.
 The Corporation elects a Mayor who along with a Deputy Mayor heads the organisation.
 The mayor carries out the activities through various committees such as the Standing Committee, health and sanitation committee, education committee, water works, public works, public health and market committee.
-Since January 2021, the mayor of Nagpur is Dayashankar Tiwari, The administrative head of the corporation is the Municipal Commissioner, an Indian Administrative Service (IAS) officer appointed by the state government.
+The administrative head of the corporation is the Municipal Commissioner, an Indian Administrative Service (IAS) officer appointed by the state government.
 The Municipal Commissioner along with the Deputy Municipal Commissioners, carry out various activities related to engineering, health and sanitation, taxation and its recovery.
 Various departments such as public relations, library, health, finance, buildings, slums, roads, street lighting, traffic, establishment, gardens, public works, local audit, legal services, waterworks, education, octroi and fire services manage their specific activities.
 The activities of NMC are administered by its zonal offices.
 There are 10 zonal offices in Nagpur – Laxmi Nagar, Dharampeth, Hanuman Nagar, Dhantoli, Nehru Nagar, Gandhi Baugh, Sataranjipura, Lakkadganj, Ashi Nagar and Mangalwari.
 These zones are divided into 145 wards.
 Each ward is represented by a corporator, a majority of whom are elected in local elections.
 NMC has various departments including healthcare, education, and a fire brigade dedicated for each service and project of the city.